redis-developer/context-engineering-workshop/notebooks/README.md

 ### What's in the Package?

 **Core Components** (used in notebooks):
-- `CourseManager` - Course search, recommendations, and catalog management
+- `CourseManager` - Basic course search with Redis vector store
+- `HierarchicalCourseManager` - Two-tier retrieval (summaries + details)
-- `HierarchicalContextManager` - Progressive disclosure for context
+- `HierarchicalContextAssembler` - Progressive disclosure for context assembly
 - Data models: `Course`, `StudentProfile`, `DifficultyLevel`, `CourseFormat`, `Semester`
 - Scripts: `CourseGenerator`, `CourseIngestionPipeline`

+**Note:** The workshop modules use `HierarchicalCourseManager` throughout for consistency, while the source notebooks use `CourseManager`.

 ### How the Course Uses the Package